Lake Yalpuh: Geography

-Its northern shores are in the Bolhrad Raion.
-It borders the Reni Raion to its southwest and the Izmail Raion to its southeast.
+The lake is located on the Black Sea Lowland, on the left bank of the Danube.
+Yalpuh is northern shores are in Bolhrad Raion.
+It borders Izmail Raion to its southwest and southeast.
 The largest town on Yalpuh's shores is Bolhrad at its northernmost point.
 Larger villages include Vynohradivka to the north, Kotlovyna to the west and Ozerne on its southeastern shore.